rvsia/docker-lamp/README.md

 # Possible problems

 1. Look into log files in Anton/log
-2. Be sure you have a right permissions on your Host, Docker should have to have an access to an-data, an-data-sc, temp, log and it should be able to execute scripts in app/backend
+2. Be sure you have right permissions on your Host: Docker should have writable rights in an-data, an-data-sc, temp, log and it should be able to execute scripts in app/backend

 # TODO